D-WIS/DDHub-Semantic-Interoperability/docs/use_cases/Use_cases.md

 # Use cases
-Below is a list of relevant use-cases for the DDHub.
+Below is a list of relevant use-cases for the D-WIS project.

 ## Accelerometer data
 ### Application side: